 Field-hunting tip

-Look in oxidized zones of hydrothermal polymetallic deposits country — that is the host setting where chudobaite typically forms.
+Look in oxidized zones of hydrothermal polymetallic deposits country, the host setting where chudobaite typically forms.
 If you start seeing tsumcorite, konichalcite, adamite in float, you are in the right ground.
 Field specimens usually show a bladed to tabular crystals, often in radiating clusters or crusts habit, so train your eye for that shape before scanning the outcrop.